 - Instead of dissecting results into minimally publishable pieces, give preference to publishing a potentially comprehensive article.
 It is the quality of work that matters, not quantity.

-Finally, engaging in scientific misconduct might be more prevalent than most of us would want to acknowledge.
+Finally, engaging in scientific misconduct might be more prevalent than most of us would want to acknowledge, and that is why questions as to how to avoid duplicate publication are common in the field of academia.
 The biggest loss is the dilution of science, but one must eventually pay the price.
 The way out instead, is to make a commitment to advancing the highest standards of research ethics and integrity.

 - Fairfield C. J., Harrison E. M., Wigmore S. J. Duplicate publication bias weakens the validity of meta-analysis of immunosuppression after transplantation.
 World J Gastroenterol.
 23,7198-7200 (2017).